mattshoe/kdux/README.md

   contained within the same coroutine scope, reducing the risk of resource leaks and making it easier to manage system resources.
-- **Easier Testing:** The predictable nature of synchronous dispatch makes it easier to write tests for your state management logic, as you don’t need to account for the complexities of asynchronous action processing.
+- **Easier Testing:** The predictable nature of synchronous dispatch makes it easier to write tests for your state management logic, as you can much more easily account for the complexities of asynchronous action processing.

 #### tl;dr

-Kdux enhances the well-proven Redux pattern with a few tweaks to provide a powerful, flexible, and scalable state management solution for
+**Kdux** enhances the well-proven Redux pattern with a few tweaks to provide a powerful, flexible, and scalable state management solution for
 Kotlin projects.
-By enforcing predictability, centralization, and testability, Kdux ensures that even the most complex applications can maintain a consistent and reliable state management strategy.
+By enforcing predictability, centralization, and testability, **Kdux** ensures that even the most complex applications can maintain a consistent and reliable state management strategy.

-### Flow of Events in Kdux
+### Flow of Events in **Kdux**

-The flow of events in Kdux follows a clear and structured path, ensuring that every state change is intentional and controlled.
+The flow of events in **Kdux** follows a clear and structured path, ensuring that every state change is intentional and controlled.
 Here’s how the flow works:

 ```